kyrylo/colir/README.md

 * Ruby 1.9.3 and higher
 * Rubinius 2.0.0rc1 and higher (mode 1.9 and higher)

-Initially I wanted to supprot JRuby 1.7.3 (mode 1.9), but it has a [critical bug in `BigDecimal` library](http://jira.codehaus.org/browse/JRUBY-7101), which Colir actively utilises.
+Initially I wanted to support JRuby 1.7.3 (mode 1.9), but it has a [critical bug in `BigDecimal` library](http://jira.codehaus.org/browse/JRUBY-7101), which Colir actively utilises.